List.Skip

 Now, let’s say you want to skip elements based on certain conditions, like their value.
 The countOrCondition argument can also take a condition, making it more useful.

-For example, to create a list that only contains items less than or equal to 3, you would do:
+For example, to create a list that skips all items from the start that are less than or equal to 3, you would do:

 // Output: { 2, 6, 1 }